 The Malvern Boehm studio operated under the aegis of the Trenton operation but had its own directors, of which Terry Lewis was initially one.
 Diane Lewis was the head flower-maker.This photo shows Diane Lewis working on a Jenny Wren which was the Malvern Boehm’s first non-limited bird sculpture in 1971.

-The subsequent history of the Malvern Boehm studio is more fully explored in my other post, but the relevant factor here is that toward the end of the 1970s, Diane and Terry Lewis left to form their own studio.
+The subsequent history of the Malvern Boehm studio is more fully explored in my separate Lost Porcelain Studios series about them, but the relevant fact here is that toward the end of the 1970s, Diane and Terry Lewis left to form their own studio.
 It was incorporated on January 11, 1979 as Connoisseur of Malvern, Ltd. and assigned UK company code #01458486.
 The studio was located on Grundy’s Lane in Malvern.
 Diane M. Lewis and her husband Terry King Lewis were listed as two of the principals.
 In 1986 the studio relocated to nearby Ledbury, on Lower Road.
 Their first retail pieces appeared in 1980.

 Diane Lewis’ special forte was the incredibly detailed and delicate flower sculptures she created. (shown: Yakusimanum)